Avenue Supermarts shares at Rs 3,654 or Rs 4,675? Here's what brokerages say

-Shares of Avenue Supermarts, operator of DMart retail chain, plunged 6.09 per cent to hit a day low of Rs 3,627 over its previous close of Rs 3,862.20 after the company's quarterly core profit margins slipped due to weak demand.
+Shares of Avenue Supermarts, operator of DMart retail chain, plunged 6.09 per cent in Monday's trade to hit a day low of Rs 3,627 over its previous close of Rs 3,862.20 after the company's quarterly core profit margins slipped due to weak demand.
 Avenue Supermarts said its earnings before interest, taxes, depreciation and amortization (EBITDA) margins fell to 8.34 per cent in the third quarter (Q3) from 9.39 per cent a year earlier.

 The decline mainly reflected a change in product mix and weaker-than-expected discretionary non-FMCG (fast-moving consumer goods) sales.